JCF-imCoding/JCF_e-portfolio/README.md

 # JCF_e-portfolio
-# José R. Castillo‑Flores – E‑Portfolio
+# Jose R. Castillo‑Flores – E‑Portfolio

 Welcome to my e‑portfolio.
 This page highlights the programming projects and coursework I have completed during my time in school.
 It also includes a summary of my Agile/Scrum experience from my Agile Management class.